Many think that the last half term of the school year is teachers’ winding down time.

 Focus on your breathing – which sounds simple but it can be tricky if your mind is buzzing with all the things you have got to do.
 Breathing will help you to be present and gradually you will learn to let the thoughts that pop into your head float away.
 Exist in the here and now.
 Doing yoga can be great for grounding.

 Gratitude – count your blessings each day and start positively.
 It is a very simple act of expressing thanks for the things you have in your life even if you are feeling low or have a horrible day there are always things to be grateful for and we should use them to boost us.
-If you are a visual person like me you could use images to record your gratitude by using social media to post daily pics of what you are grateful for or if you are more private a secret pinterest board or phone photo album.
+If you are a visual person like me you could use images to record your gratitude by using social media to post daily pics of what you are grateful for.
+If you are more private a secret Pinterest board or phone photo album.
 Or go old school with good old paper and pen and write a gratitude diary.
 Or create a gratitude jar and even get the kids involved and when you feel down pick out one to read.

-Stop and take in the world – literally stop and smell the flowers.
+Stop and take in the world – literally, stop and smell the flowers.
 Slow down and take in everything around you, notice what you can see, smell, hear and touch.
 Take some time to just do nothing… forget about the reports, data etc… it can wait – just 10 minutes a day (or more!) and do nothing.
 Sit in the garden and just observe the sky, the sounds, the animals, the birds flying past.
-Or sit in a cafe or in a park and just people watch.
-Watch them going about their daily lives and imagine who they are, where they are going, who with.
+Or sit in a cafe or in a park and just people-watch.
+Watch them going about their daily lives and imagine who they are, where they are going, and who with.
 Take a step outside of your life, your stresses and relax.

 Of course, I am not procrastinating at all by writing this blog!
 It is a productive use of my time to stop for 10 minutes and reflect.
 It is good to remind myself of all the strategies I can use to get myself through this term and hopefully help others who are struggling.